 When it comes to countertops in your home, you have plenty of choices.
 Among the two most popular are Corian and quartz.
 In this post, we’re going to compare the two in an effort to help you decide between them effectively.

-Corian vs. Quartz Countertops: What are They?
+Corian vs. Quartz Countertops: What Are They?

 While Corian is a brand name, the term is commonly used to refer to any type of solid surface containing polymer and natural minerals.
 It is a lower-priced material than quartz and other premium countertops.
-This low cost is Corian’s primary claim to fame.
+This low cost is Corian’s primary call to fame.

 Quartz, on the other hand, is a natural rock used to create quartz countertops.
 Caesarstone is the most renowned and popular manufacturer of quartz, which has led to our brand name becoming near-synonymous with countertops made from it.

 As with Corian, quartz combines natural minerals with man-made materials (resins, in this case).
 The blend of these materials is typically higher, though.
 At Caesarstone, we use roughly 90% loose quartz, with the rest of the surface being resins and polymers.
 Corian consists of roughly 33% synthetic polymer and 66% minerals.

 Pictured: Fresh Concrete 4001